rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 # Version History

+* 1.3.0 - Update to add install options to Install Policy
 * 1.2.0 - New action Install Policy | Fix issue where logout could fail | Update to help to improve troubleshooting | Update to `Add Host` action to with color option
 * 1.1.0 - New action Add Host to Network Group
 * 1.0.0 - Initial plugin